LewisResearchGroup/digestR/README.md

 ![](https://github.com/LewisResearchGroup/DigestR/blob/main/Images/generate%20proteome.png)

 #### 4. Process mascot files: pm()
 To create "digestion" maps, peptides identified by Mascot or MaxQuant need to be mapped to their proteomic location.
-First, the user needs to select a proteome to align peptides against.
-To generate new proteomes, see "generate proteome".
+First, the user needs to select a proteome to align peptides against (see Generate Proteome).
 DigestR will automatically detect and utilize all proteomes located within the "data/proteomes" subfolder.
 Users can also import their own proteomes into this subfolder.
 After proteome selection, users can align Mascot identified peptides along the selected proteome from a single or multiple files.
 These alignments generate "coincidence" or "digestion" maps that users can interact with.

 ![](https://github.com/LewisResearchGroup/DigestR/blob/main/Images/Process%20Mascot%20GUI.png)